-Risk Likelihoo Consequence Risk Mitigation d Analysis Organisational Unlikely Minor Low If not supported by the Western Operations and Australian Planning Commission Reputation or Minister, the amendment will not

-The proposal may not be be progressed and the City will accepted by the Western advise the proponent that they Australian Planning may submit a modified proposal.
-Commission or the Minister for Planning.
+Risk Likelihoo Consequence Risk Mitigation d Analysis Organisational Unlikely Minor Low If not supported by the Western Operations and Australian Planning Commission Reputation or Minister, the amendment will not The proposal may not be be progressed and the City will accepted by the Western advise the proponent that they Australian Planning may submit a modified proposal.
+Commission or the may submit a modified proposal.
+Minister for Planning.